trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     -   tag_name

-### <a name="visual-c-projects"></a>Проекты Visual C++
+### <a name="visual-c-projects"></a>Visual C++ Projects

--   При обновлении проектов из предыдущих версий Visual Studio необходимо изменить макросы WINVER и _WIN32_WINNT так, чтобы они были не меньше значения 0x0500.
+-   When upgrading projects from previous versions of Visual Studio, you might have to modify the WINVER and _WIN32_WINNT macros so that they are greater than or equal to 0x0500.

--   Начиная с версии Visual Studio 2008, мастер создания проектов не поддерживает возможности создания проекта C++ SQL Server. Проекты SQL Server, созданные в более ранней версии Visual Studio, компилируются и работают правильно.
+-   Beginning with Visual Studio 2008, the new project wizard does not have an option to create a C++ SQL Server project.
+SQL Server projects created by using an earlier version of Visual Studio will still compile and work correctly.

--   Файл заголовка Winable.h Windows API был удален. Вместо него следует использовать файл WinUser.h.
+-   The Windows API header file Winable.h has been removed.
+Include Winuser.h instead.

--   Библиотека Rpcndr.lib Windows API была удалена. Вместо нее следует использовать библиотеку rpcrt4.lib.
+-   The Windows API library Rpcndr.lib has been removed.
+Link with rpcrt4.lib instead.

-### <a name="crt"></a>CRT - библиотека
+### <a name="crt"></a>CRT

--   Удалена поддержка для Windows 95, Windows 98, Windows Millennium Edition и Windows NT 4.0.
+-   Support for Windows 95, Windows 98, Windows Millennium Edition, and Windows NT 4.0 has been removed.

--   Были удалены следующие глобальные переменные:
+-   The following global variables have been removed:

     -   _osplatform